AndreGraca3/trello-clone/docs/REPORT.md

 # LS Project Phase 2
 ## Introduction
-This document presents the design and implementation aspects of the LS Project's first phase. <br>
+This document presents the design and implementation aspects of the LS Project. <br>
 The system is designed to manage information related to Trello Boards and their elements, such as boards, lists and cards.<br>

 This application aims to provide a task management system. <br>